702Padmin/Flyertap-Distributor/README.md

 ```
 git clone https://github.com/PATH-TO/REPOSITORY](https://github.com/702Padmin/Flyertap-Distributor.git
 ```

 Once everything is installed run the App.
+### Troubleshooting
 If you experience any issues, in your editor Terminal run the following command:
 ```
 Flutter Doctor